sifank/NexDome_Beaver/README.md

 ![Presets Tab](Assets/PresetsTab.png)

 Allows you to set 3 rotator positions for convenient locations of your dome.
-- Example, maybe you need a ladder to access the dome or shutter.
+- Example, maybe you need a ladder to access the dome or shutter for maintenance.
 One preset could rotate the dome so that's it's more convenient.

 ISSUES